-But which is best for our students?
-And do we have to choose one?
+So which approach is best for teachers?
+Which is best for our students?
+And do we have to choose just one?

 Rules and Relationships: Can You Have Both?

-Regular readers know that I usually come down on the progressive side of education issues.
+In general, I tend to come down on the progressive, student-centered side of education issues.
 But I’m honestly torn about this one.

 In online teacher communities, these questions come up all the time.
-In one group, a teacher posts that students are throwing things, calling him names, and outright refusing to follow directions.
+I follow a group that’s all about progressive and student-centered learning.
+A teacher will post that his students are throwing things, calling him names, and outright refusing to follow directions.
 A flurry of comments will come back, “Build relationships!”
 “Plan engaging lessons!”

-On another board, a teacher complains that her class is too “chatty” and can’t sit still for her 45 minutes lectures.
+In another group, which caters to traditional educators, someone complains that her class is too “chatty.”
+Or that students “can’t sit still for her lectures.”
 This time, the opposite recommendations roll in.
 “Show them who’s the boss,” “Call the parents,” “Send them to the office.”

 As with most things, the reality is somewhere in the middle.
 Apply a strict approach when students are eager to please, and you’ll turn them off.
 Come across as too soft with students who are testing you, and you’re left with chaos.